 Yes – we have an accessibility entrance on Wellington Avenue.
-You can pre-register before the event.
+You can pre-register before the event by 12noon on Friday 30 August.
 If you wish to pre-register, please email Waltham Forest London Borough of Culture 2019 for an e-ticket which will then be sent to you confirming you have been registered.

 What time do gates open?